 To start, fill a basin or sink with warm water.
 Pour in a small amount of ACTIVE detergent and stir to create a soapy solution.

 Once they’ve been soaked, wash the items gently by rubbing the polyester material against itself.
-Avoid twisting motions as that can deform your clothing.

-Rinse the detergent out with clean water afterward.
+Rinse the detergent out with clean water afterwards.
 Continue doing this until the water turns clear.
-From there, press them against a dry towel to squeeze out extra water.
-Allow them to air dry.

 How to Get Rid of Stains on Polyester Clothes